San Francisco Chinese New Year Festival and Parade: Asian Art Museum

 The Asian Art Museum of San Francisco holds special events to celebrate the Chinese New Year.
 They offer Family Fun Days which include activities such as storytelling, gallery activities, and art projects themed to the year's Chinese zodiac animal.
 Families can learn about Chinese symbols, flowers, and plants through activities.
 The museum provides educational guides for children so that they can learn about the Lunar New Year, zodiac animals, and win prizes after completing the guide.
 During the museum's Lunar New Year Celebration event, museum-goers can watch schools come to perform Chinese dances and music, martial arts, a lion dance, and Chinese stories.
 People can create art projects, learn to walk on stilts, and learn a ribbon dance.

 California Academy of Sciences

 The California Academy of Sciences hosts a NightLife event for adults after regular operating hours on Thursdays; since at least 2014, one Thursday night during the Festival is themed for the Lunar New Year.
 A special lion dance performance by the Jing Mo Athletic Association took place on February 2, 2017.

 Chinese Historical Society of America

 Free admission to the Chinese Historical Society of America has been offered during the day of the annual parade.
 Dragon dancing, arts and crafts and other activities celebrating the traditions of the Chinese New Year were held.

-Choy Sun Doe
+Choy Sun Doe (財神到）

 Starting in 2019, gold foil-wrapped chocolate coins were passed out in traditional lai see (red envelopes) to children for the one-day Choy Sun Doe event, celebrating the arrival of the god of wealth.
 Some also included money or a gift certificate.